dd32/td-gh-ex/readme.txt

 AeonBlog includes support for Infinite Scroll in Jetpack.

+= How can I request help with the theme? =

+You can use email us at support@aeonwp.com.

+= Can you add more features? =

+We would love to hear your ideas.
+You can use email us at support@aeonwp.com

 == Changelog ==

+= 1.0.7 - September 15 2019 =
+Code style improvements to better match WordPress coding standards.
+Added RTL style sheet.
+Added print style sheet.

 = 1.0.6 - August 30 2019 =
 Theme URI Added.